hashmat-wani/AI-Image-Generator-DALL.E/README.md

 <ins>How it works</ins>

-When a user shares an image, it is sent to the server using a multipart/form-data form.
-The server then uses the multer middleware to handle the file upload and store the image temporarily on the server's disk.
+When a user shares an image, the server uses the Cloudinary API to upload the image to the Cloudinary platform.

-Once the image is uploaded, the server uses the Cloudinary API to upload the image to the Cloudinary platform.
 The Cloudinary API returns a URL for the image, which is stored in the database along with the user's ID and other metadata.

 To display the image, the client-side application fetches the image URL from the database and uses it to display the image in the user interface.